fabiogallotti/django_course/README.md

-# html-css
+# Html-Css

-Exercises on html and css
+Exercises on Html, Css and Bootstrap.